-The Brookings India Health Monitor brings together real time data, research and powerful analytics of India’s healthcare sector on a common platform.
-This is created using publicly available data from across all states and Union Territories of India.
-It enables researchers and policy makers to access, monitor and analyse real time health measures at a highly disaggregated level.
+The Brookings India Health Monitor brings together real time data, research & powerful analytics of India’s healthcare sector on a common platform.
+It’s created using publicly available data from across all states & Union Territories.
+It enables researchers & policy makers to access, monitor and analyse real time health measures at a highly disaggregated level.

 Support for the Brookings India Health Monitor was generously provided by HCL Foundation.
 Brookings India recognises that the value it provides is in its absolute commitment to quality, independence, and impact.
 Activities supported by its donors reflect this commitment and the analysis and recommendations found in this report are solely determined by the scholar(s).

 (Analytics by myCOL.)

 The Brookings India Health Monitor has so far been cited by more than 300 national and international media, including: Reuters UK, Lancet News, Guardian, Scroll.in, Swarajya, Hindustan Times ePaper (New Delhi), HT Syndication, Business Standard, HT Syndication, Dailyhunt, Hindustan Times, IndiaToday.in, News Summed up, MoneyControl, Financial Times, Yahoo News, Daily Star, NBC News, Saudi Gazette, Reuters, Today Online, New Straits Times, Global News, Daily News, Japan Times, US News, Street Insider, Times of Oman, Reuters Canada, Metro US, Reuters Africa.

 - “Restructuring the Medical Council of India“, by Ravi, Shamika (with D. Gupta and J. Williams).
 Brookings India IMPACT Series, August 2017.